About Walton

 With the advent of the industrial revolution, Walton became subject to some major changes.
 Coal, at or near the surface, had been available since mediaeval times but the development of industry meant that increasingly large quantities were required.
 Mines had been successfully developed in other local villages and various attempts were made to extract coal on a commercial scale in Walton from the 17th century.
 However, it was not until 1890 that coal mining in Walton became fully established with the sinking of the new colliery shafts.
 Within 15 years there were over 700 employees working in the industry with the peak being reached in 1930 when some 1200 men worked at the Walton colliery.
 Coal mining finally came to an end in the village in 1979 with the closure of the Walton mines.
 The area has now been transformed, firstly into a Nature Park, and has now been given the status of a Nature Reserve (October 2008).

 The development of the industrial revolution also meant that transport had to be developed with canals being seen as a vital component in the transport network.
 Construction of the Barnsley canal began in 1793 from the River Calder in Wakefield to the Barnby basin in Barnsley and was finally opened in 1802.
 It ran through Walton with 15 locks built between the River Calder and the summit of the canal at Walton.
 The canal was 16 miles in length and some five feet in depth, enabling it to take boats 58 feet long and 14 feet 10 inches wide.
-Unfortunately for the canal system, the development of railways soon became a more competitive from of transport and income for the canals, through the tolls, began to decline after 1837.
+Unfortunately for the canal system, the development of railways soon became a more competitive form of transport and income for the canals, through the tolls, began to decline after 1837.
 However, the decline was quite slow for a further 100 years or so but the increasing costs of maintenance, due mainly to subsidence through the many mines in the area, finally brought the complete closure of the canal in 1953.
-Another chapter in the history of the canal is starting to be written with the activities of the Barnsley Canal Group and their efforts to find ways
+Another chapter in the history of the canal is starting to be written with the activities of the Barnsley Canal Group and their efforts to find ways of re-opening the canal.

 References: